 - The leading alternative to QuickBooks for the SMB market.

 - Xero pioneered cloud-based accounting, automatic bank feeds, and the continuous reconciliation process (innovations that other companies have since adopted).

 - Well-designed and user-friendly (Xero has been called "the Apple of accounting").

 QBO (QuickBooks Online)

-- Redesigned and dramatically improved in 2013.
-Intuit is now investing more heavily in QBO to catch up to and keep pace with Xero.
+- Redesigned and dramatically improved in 2013 (largely to keep pace with Xero).